C4UH/PDMP/README.md

 PDMP Acceleration Tools for Pharmacy Boards, Hospitals &amp; Physicians

-We're very grateful to and pleased to acknowlege the program that sparked our "innovation in simplicity" - http://www.healthit.gov/pdmp/PDMPConnect/Pilots
+We're very grateful for and pleased to acknowlege the program that sparked our "innovation in simplicity" - http://www.healthit.gov/pdmp/PDMPConnect/Pilots

 Using Patient Admit/Schedule Trigger as the Go Button, the C4UH project returns